anfedu/findeduser/readme.md

 # This repository is user finder apps, server with nodejs and client with reactjs

 - back end deploy on heroku
-- front end deploy on netlify
+- front end deploy on vercel